theoephraim/node-google-spreadsheet/docs/classes/google-spreadsheet-worksheet.md

 #### `saveUpdatedCells()` (async) :id=fn-saveUpdatedCells
 > saves all cells in the sheet that have unsaved changes

+!> NOTE - this method will only save changes made using the cell-based methods described here, not the row-based ones described above

 - ✨ **Side effects** - cells are saved, data refreshed from google

 #### `saveCells(cells)` (async) :id=fn-saveCells